-(Ord.
-No. 07-14, § 3, 7-16-2007)

 Sec.
 6-222.
 Suspension in emergency.

 The mayor and the chief of police are each delegated the authority to suspend any license issued under this chapter for due cause in any emergency situation, and the suspension shall be made effective immediately and shall remain in force until the next regular or called meeting of the mayor and council.